Falicer/IoT_SmartOven/README.md

 </details>

-## Connecting oven to the app for the first time
+## Connecting your oven to the app for the first time
 <details open>

 - Open the app